top of page

 AUTHOR BIO

-Shoreline of Infinity, Creepypod, and Crimeucopia.
+Scott's work appears in Amazing Stories, Defenestration, Robot Butt, Shoreline of Infinity, Weekly Humorist, Creepypod, and Crimeucopia.

 He is a three-time finalist in the New Yorker cartoon contest.

-His poems are published in Poetry Salzburg Review,
+His poems are published in Poetry Salzburg Review, Samjoko Magazine, Straight On Till Morning, and New Verse News.

 ©2022 by Scott Talbot Evans.
 Proudly created with Wix.com